pananton/busrpc-spec/busrpc.md

 | `<namespace>.<class>.<topic-wildcard-any1>.<object-id>.<topic-wildcard-anyN>`                  | object    | calls bound to a specific object                  |
 | `<namespace>.<class>.<method>.<topic-wildcard-any1>.<observable-params>.<topic-wildcard-anyN>` | value     | calls of a method with a specific value(s) of an                                                                                                                        observable parameter(s)                           |

 Message bus may prohibit the use of some characters in it's topics.
 That means some components of the endpoint should be encoded to meet message bus requirement.
 Additionally, care should be taken to avoid violation of a message bus topic length restriction.
-All this issues are covered in the [Endpoint encoding](#endpoint-encoding) section.
+All this issues are covered in the corresponding [section](#endpoint-components-encoding).

 ## Type visibility